htyeim/HTsi.jl/README.md

 [SatelliteToolbox.jl](https://github.com/JuliaSpace/SatelliteToolbox.jl)
 (please check it first).

-The main difference is that this package also support Dst index.
+The main difference is that this package also supports Dst index.

 ## Dst